LEONARD MATLOVICH.COM___________gallery

 June 29th, 1975.
 With his mentor, movement legend Frank Kameny, in New York's Gay Pride Parade.

 Rally following NY parade with Pfc.
 Barbara Randolph & her lover Pvt.
-Debbie Watson who had outed themselves during a vicious lesbian witch hunt at Fort Devins, Massachusetts, becoming the first women to challenge the military’s ban.
+Debbie Watson who had outed themselves during a vicious lesbian witch hunt at Fort Devins, Massachusetts.
+They, too, would be unsuccessful in fighting their discharge.

 "Leonard Matlovich" "Bruce Voeller" NGLTF